Easy Homemade Sourdough

 Alternatives

-If you fancy trying other bread on my blog, you may like to try my other Bread Bakes 🍞, such as my Seeded Granary Bread, which I adore making.
+Go to Bread Bakes if you would like to try another of my recipes, such as my Seeded Granary Bread, which I adore making.
 I will also soon be posting a whole bread loaf, which is super tasty.

 FAQ

 Discard all but 100 grams of starter.
 To this add 100 grams of plain white flour (not bread flour) and 100 grams of lukewarm pre-boiled water.
-Mix thoroughly and set aside for about 3 hours at room temperature until the starter has doubled in size and a small piece floats to the top of a glass of water.
+Mix thoroughly and set aside for about 2-3 hours at room temperature until the starter has doubled in size and a small piece floats to the top of a glass of water.
+Alternatively, leave it overnight and make your sourdough the next morning.

 Rye flour is a lifesaver for a weak or failing sourdough starter.
 Instead of feeding with just plain white flour, mix in 70 grams of plain flour and 30 grams of wholemeal rye flour along with 110 ml of lukewarm pre-boiled water.
 Your starter will thank you for it!